isabellaboux/isa-llm/README.md

 ## Overview

 LLMs have proven to be impressive tools for mimicking human linguistic skills.
 Nonetheless, natural human language is characterized by multiple nuances and implied meanings, which can be referred to as "pragmatic meaning."
 So how do LLMs deal with pragmatic meaning?
-While I am sure that many have already asked this question, and LLMs have been criticized for not always being very good at it (REFs), it is important to consider that ISAs are difficult for humans to process too (Boux et al. 2023).
+While it is important to consider that ISAs are difficult for humans to process too (Boux et al. 2023a, 2023b), so far, LLMs have been found to be have inferior performance to humans (Orsini and Bunato, 2025; Koo et al., 2025; Solidjonov, 2026).
+However, the methodology in this study is varable (see Ma et al., 2025 and Sadigzada, 2016 for a discussion).

-In this small study, I ask **how LLM comprehension of indirect language (ISA) compares to human performance**.
-To do so, I rely on a set of direct and indirect question/reply pairs from my previous work (Boux et al. 2023; Boux et al., ?) that have already been evaluated by humans.
-In addition, I present the same question/reply pairs to frontier LLMs and extract their responses.
+> In this small study, I ask **how LLM comprehension of indirect language (ISA) compares to human performance**.
+To do so, I rely on a set of direct and indirect question/reply pairs from my previous work (Boux et al. 2023a; Boux et al. 2023b) that have already been evaluated by humans who provided quantitative ratings.
+In addition, I present the same question/reply pairs to frontier LLMs, extract their responses and compare them to human responses.

 ## Methods